publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVI/ptA/m__us_usc_t42_s1382h.md

 [Pub.
 L. 96–265, title II, § 201(e)][/us/pl/96/265/s201/e], June 9, 1980, [94 Stat.
 449][/us/stat/94/449], provided that:

-> “The Secretary shall provide for separate accounts with respect to the benefits payable by reason of the amendments made by subsections (a) and (b) \[enacting this section and amending [section 1382e of this title][/us/usc/t42/s1382e] and provisions set out as a note under [section 1382 of this title][/us/usc/t42/s1382]\] so as to provide for evaluation of the effects of such amendments on the programs established by titles II, XVI, XIX, and XX of the Social Security Act \[subchapters II, XVI, XIX, and XX of this chapter\].”
+> “The Secretary shall provide for separate accounts with respect to the benefits payable by reason of the amendments made by subsections (a) and (b) \[enacting this section and amending [section 1382e of this title][/us/usc/t42/s1382e] and provisions set out as a note under [section 1382 of this title][/us/usc/t42/s1382]\] so as to provide for evaluation of the effects of such amendments on the programs established by titles II, XVI, XIX, and XX of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq., 1381 et seq., 1396 et seq., 1397 et seq.\].”

 ----------